What qualifications do you need for ESG?

 Analytical Skills

-To effectively assess sustainability data, professionals in the ESG domain need strong analytical skills.
+To effectively assess sustainability data, professionals in the ESG domain need strong analytical and risk management skills.
 They should be proficient in data analysis, interpretation, and reporting, and have the ability to identify trends, measure performance indicators, and quantify environmental and social impacts.
 Familiarity with tools like life cycle assessment (LCA), environmental impact assessment (EIA), and social impact assessment (SIA) can be advantageous.

 Where to start?
 Ecochain has a great LCA Beginner’s Guide.